|15||Mon||Accessibility requests submitted to and reviewed by the Student Accessibility Coordinator|

 - Decide who you’d like to live with and turn in a housing application.
 For deadlines and application, see above.
 You can turn in a housing application by dropping it off at the front desk of Student Development or sending through campus mail addressed to “Housing.”
 If all parties are off-campus for Spring 2021, an application can be submitted via email to email@example.com.
 Please just include all parties on the email.

-- For other applications (2-person Picken, 4-person Buxton, and 4-person apartments), make sure at least one person per room attends housing selection on April 9 in the Hubbell Hall to choose your housing for next year!
+- For other applications (2-person Picken, 4-person Buxton, and 4-person apartments), make sure at least one person per room attends housing selection on April 15 on Zoom to choose your space.

 Applications Due on March 25:

 We are encouraging groups of 12 people (4 triples) to apply to live in the lower level and share a community restroom.
 Applicants for this “floor draw” do not need a theme or purpose, just a desire to live together.
 Applications are available at Student Development and here.
 Applications should be preferably single-gender (or have everyone comfortable with sharing one community restroom).
 Applications are due March 25.